Click Here To Schedule A Consultation

 What is Xeomin used for?

-Xeomin is a treatment that can be used both for cosmetic purposes as well as for medical purposes.
+Xeomin is a treatment that can be used both for cosmetic purposes and for medical purposes.
 Cosmetically, Xeomin is best used to eliminate frown lines or other dynamic wrinkles on the face.
 Dynamic wrinkles are fine lines or wrinkles that occur due to muscle movement.
 For example, when you smile, lines appear around your mouth and along the corner of your eyes.
 Repeated movement in this way over a lifetime means these wrinkles become more pronounced over time.
 Xeomin treatment relaxes the muscles responsible for forming the wrinkles without eliminating the expressive capabilities of your face, thus eliminating the dynamic fine lines.

 Xeomin has also been FDA-approved to treat certain medical conditions.
 As the treatment relaxes the muscle at the injection site, Xeomin is ideal for treating various muscle spasm conditions.
 Specifically, Xeomin has been FDA-approved to treat several forms of upper limb spasticity, including blepharospasm, which causes involuntary spasms in the eyelid, cervical dystonia, which involves spasms in the neck muscles and abnormal neck positioning, and upper lip spasticity.
 Botox has also been FDA-approved to treat these conditions of upper limb spasticity.
 Xeomin, however, is uniquely approved to treat sialorrhea, which is chronic drooling, for both children and adults.